-Check out whole Guide to healthy pregnancy here.
+Check out our whole Guide to Healthy Pregnancy here.

 The date fruit in this recipe also has benefits during pregnancy.
-While it can help prepare your body for labor, it does not induce labor, so date fruit is safe to eat throughout pregnancy.
+While dates can help prepare your body for labor, it does not induce labor until your body is ready, so date fruit is safe to eat throughout pregnancy.

 This recipe for pregnancy energy balls is great snack for the third trimester or as a labor snack!